 These cannabinoids are the active compounds responsible for an array of benefits from cannabis.

 This is where the first concerns may start to arise.

-Before I give you a detailed look into CBD, it’s important to stress that while CBD comes from cannabis, it can’t get the user high — because it’s not psychoactive.
+Before I give you a detailed look into CBD, it’s important to stress that while CBD comes from cannabis, CBD can’t get you high — because it’s not psychoactive.

 The high is caused by the other cannabinoid — THC (tetrahydrocannabinol).

 Where Does CBD Come From?

 Cannabis plants contain over 400 different compounds, 113 of which have been identified as cannabinoids and are unique to the cannabis family of plants.

 The concern about getting high from cannabis products that contain CBD comes from the fact that CBD oil can be sourced from two different cannabis plants — hemp and marijuana.

 Hemp and marijuana are the two members of the Cannabis sativa species.
 Although they’re the same species, they comprise of totally different chemotypes (chemical profiles).